-- (a) STATUTORY ESTABLISHMENT.
-There is established an executive branch committee
+(a) STATUTORY ESTABLISHMENT.
+There is established an executive branch committee known as the "Career Closet."

-- (b) Mission Statement
+(1) The Career Closet's mission is collaborating with the Texas A&M Career Center to enhance the professionalism of Texas A&M students while removing the financial burden that is inherently associated with launching a career

-- (c) Primary Charge
+(1) The primary charge of the Career Closet shall be to provide professional attire to students for job interviews, career fairs, and any other professional events required to enter into the work force.

-known as the "Career Closet."
+SECTION V. The Legislative Relations Commission

-- (1) The Career Closet's mission is collaborating with the Texas A&M Career Center to enhance the professionalism of Texas A&M students while removing the financial burden that is inherently associated with launching a career - (1) The primary charge of the Career Closet shall be to provide professional attire to students for job interviews, career fairs, and any other professional events required to enter into the work force.
+(a) STATUTORY ESTABLISHMENT.
+There is established an executive branch commission known as the "Legislative Relations Commission."

-SECTION Va.
-The Legislative Relations Commission
+(1) The Legislative Relations Commission exists to lobby state and federal governments on behalf of the Student Government Association.
+The Legislative Relations Commission shall be responsible for achieving the legislative goals of The Student Government Association and serving as the chief representative of Texas A&M at all Texas Student Government Coalition (TSGC) functions as well as monitoring activities at other universities and maintaining communications with their respective governing bodies.

-- (a) STATUTORY ESTABLISHMENT.
-There is established an executive branch commission known as the "Legislative Relations Commission." - (b) Mission Statement - (1) The Legislative Relations Commission exists to lobby state and federal governments on behalf of the Student Government Association.
-The Legislative Relations Commission shall be responsible for legislative goals of The Student Government Association.
+(2) The Legislative Relations commission shall faithfully

-(2) The Legislative Relations commission shall faithfully execute any policy or initiative called for by Statute or Senate resolution, and the Relations Commission shall only lobby for policies called for Statute or Senate resolution.
+execute any policy or initiative called for by Statute or Senate resolution, and the Legislative Relations Commission shall only lobby for policies called for through Statute or Senate bill or exemption made under this statute.